SteelSeries Arctis 3 Bluetooth Headset Review: Versatility in a Reliable Product Line

 The Bluetooth version of the Arctis 3 headset is comfortable, functional, and reliable.
 It provides fantastic clarity via its microphone, offers insane versatility via its added wireless technology, and sports a 28-hour battery life that only improves its ubiquity.

-However, like the original, I can't recommend it without a few caveats, even if it does do what a lot of other headsets don't.
+However, like the original, I can't recommend it without a few caveats.
 Overall, it's still less plug and play out of the box than advertised, and if it's your first SteelSeries peripheral, downloading and setting up the Engine 3 software can be a pain in the proverbial butt.

-However, if you want the ability to multitask with your audio -- to listen to music and in-game audio at the same time, or to take a phone call while playing without having to take your headset off -- the Bluetooth model of the Arctis 3 is well worth checking out.
+However, if you want the ability to multitask with your audio, the Bluetooth model of the Arctis 3 is well worth checking out.